SelfCapabilityEnhancement/OurShop-FE/README.md

 ## issue for CORS

 - proxy server request data with real server and browser just interact with the proxy server

+## Run test

+- To test your code, use `yarn test` directly
+- To reproduce the result of pipeline, use `./auto/test`